Chapter1: System Models (Page1-20)

 Endogenous activity:

-- An activity that occurs within the system in called endogenous activity.
+- An activity that occurs within the system

 - It is not regular activity